 If you receive disability pension distributions because you were injured in a terrorist attack directed against the United States or its allies, your pension income is not taxable income.

 It's worth noting that Social Security benefits and pension income are not viewed the same by the IRS.
 The taxable income definition can include both, but the criteria for including them is different.

-Military and Government Disability Pensions
+Exploring Military and Government Disability Pensions

 If you receive a military disability pension or a government disability pension, the distributions may not be taxable.
 You may be able to exclude disability payments you receive if you were injured or became ill because of active service in any of the armed forces, or if you were injured or became ill because of active service in the National Oceanic and Atmospheric Administration, the Public Health Service or the Foreign Service.

-Early Distribution Penalty
+Understanding the Early Distribution Penalty

 If you receive any pension payments before you reach the age of 59 1/2, you may have to pay an extra 10 percent tax on those payments.
 The penalty does not apply to distributions that are:

 - Made as part of a series of substantially equal periodic payments that begin after you leave your job